-So what do you have to do in order to foster?
-You have to be an official rescue volunteer.
-Fill out the preliminary form here and a current member will contact you to review your application.
+A current member of our group will contact you to review your application.
 Once you are on board, we’ll let you know about foster opportunities.

 Foster families play a HUGE role in helping rescue match the dog to the RIGHT family.
 When a dog is in foster care, we can learn all about its quirks, needs, issues, character, energy level etc. Having so much knowledge is important and advantageous in making sure that the dog will fit into the lifestyle of its new home.

 Our group has a superior record for placing dogs just once because we are so careful about matches and because our foster families are so dedicated to the breed.
 In the rare event, a dog gets returned, rescue will take it back, but you are not obligated to re-foster.

 Many dogs come into the program and already have a match, so you may just have a foster for a few hours or a few days.
 Some dogs take slightly longer to place, and it could be a few weeks to a few months.

 On unique occasions we will get a dog, such as a poor old senior, who would be considered a long-term foster because.
 Rescue can’t promise how long a dog will be with you, but we usually have a good estimate of the potential stay for each dog.

 Fostering can be hard work—it disrupts your everyday routine and can hurt your heart when the dog gets adopted.